vchyzhevskyi/FatCow/README.md

 Installation
 ------------
-Compile it using javac ...
+Compile it using Apache Ant ...

 `$ ant jar`